teropa/failurous-java/README.md

 # Failurous Java client

-This is the Java client for the [Failurous](http://github.com/mnylen/failurous) exception tracking application.
+Java client libraries for the [Failurous](http://failurous.r10.railsrumble.com/) exception tracking application.

 ## Installation

-Note: If you're using Guice, Spring, and/or GWT, also see the Integrations section below.
+_Note:_ If you're using Guice, Spring, and/or GWT, we have some extra goodies for you.
+See the *Integrations* section below.

 ### 1. Configure pom.xml

-To integrate Failurous to a Java webapp, first add the Sonatype Nexus repository to your POM and/or Maven settings:
+First, add the Sonatype Nexus repository to your POM:

     <repository>
       <id>sonatype-nexus</id>